 Weekly Council Meetings: The Core of Our Communal Practice

 At the center of our community’s efforts to foster connection is our weekly council meeting.
 Inspired by The Way of Council, these gatherings are more than just meetings; they are a sacred time for open dialogue and deep listening.
-Here’s how our council meetings work:
+Here’s how our council meetings work:-

 - Creating a Safe Space: Each meeting begins with the setting of a clear intention and the establishment of a safe, respectful space.
 This aligns with Zimmerman’s emphasis on creating an environment where everyone feels valued and heard.